anejrozman/pokemon-nft-auction/README.md

 *   Node.js and npm (or yarn) installed.
 *   A code editor (like VS Code).
-*   A browser wallet that supports custom networks (Rabby Wallet or MetaMask recommended).
+*   A browser wallet that supports custom networks (Rabby Wallet recommended).

 ### 2. Backend Setup & Deployment